The Nine Essentials To Mastering Age Regression Work

 IX.
 You must drive the change home.

 Always end each session with suggestions that really drive things home.
-This is especially true when conducting sessions in which you use insight techniques like age regression, forgiveness therapy and Parts Mediation Therapy.
+This is especially true when conducting sessions in which you use insight techniques like age regression, forgiveness work and Parts Mediation Work.
 Use the insights gained during the age regression along with other suggestions to construct meaningful suggestions that are short, a sentence or so in length and then just drive them in.

 I believe that insight techniques cause the subconscious mind to go into a state of reorganization as it accepts the new information that it has gained, and for a short period afterward it is much more highly suggestible than at any other time for suggestions that are consistent with the insights just gained.
 But this highly suggestible state is only temporary and you want to keep sending in suggestions and it re-solidifies.
 In this way you can really seat these suggestions in where they can last a life time.

 Focus on these fundamentals and you will build a solid foundation.
 Mastering age regression procedures are not for everyone, especially when it comes to using hypnotic techniques such as the affect bridge, because for one reason or another, you may feel uncomfortable with a client in a highly emotional state.
 But those who do master them enter the ranks of some of the best hypnotists.
 Also, be aware that some states or countries may have restrictions on who may use age regression and/or in what kind of cases it may be used.
 It is up to the practitioner to know the laws where he or she practices.